Mightiest of the beast-kin, the former rulers of Alm

 Prerequisite: Gnoll, Leader

-Benefit: Whenever an ally misses all targets with a basic attack granted to them by one of your powers, you can make a melee basic attack against the missed target.
+Benefit: Whenever an ally misses all targets with a basic attack granted by you, you can make a melee basic attack against one missed target as a free action.

 Benefit: At the end of a charge, you can use brash assault in place of a melee basic attack.